 When is it appropriate to file a temporary child custody order?

 A temporary child custody order can be helpful in situations where one parent succumbs to an illness, is hospitalized, or leaves for military service.
 Many states actually require that a temporary child custody order is created for the period of time when the parents separated and divorce finalization.
 In emergency situations, parents may need to award temporary guardianship for the child’s other parent, relative, grandparents, or trusted family friend.
 A temporary child custody order may also be needed if one parent is concerned about the safety of themselves and their children.
 It is recommended that parents who are worried the other parent will become violent or threatening, gets help from law enforcement and then contacts a lawyer in their area.
-Your child custody lawyer in Austin, TX can talk with you about your options and give you the necessary paperwork to fill out if this is the case.
+Your child custody lawyer can talk with you about your options and give you the necessary paperwork to fill out if this is the case.